davetron5000/sneaking-scala/getting_it_done/01_attack.md

 !SLIDE center
 # Don't need the entire Scala _library_ to get started

-!SLIDE center
+!SLIDE bullets incremental
 # Getting started carries less risk

-!SLIDE center
-# Is this realistic?
+* Is this realistic?

-!SLIDE center
-# And does this actually provide value?
+* And does this actually provide value?